sagemath/sagewiki_to_gh-2022-10-10/days26/Pries_Project.md

 Cartier matrix and Hasse-Witt Matrix: [[attachment:final final M and N.sws|Best and most up to date!]]

-Code for Documentation Reference: [[attachement:Code for Documentation Reference.sws|Doc Ref]]
+Code for Documentation Reference: [[attachment:Code For Documentation Reference.sws|Doc Ref]]

 Alternative exponentiation f^((p-1)/2).
 So far not faster. [[attachment:alternative exponentiation of f.sws]]